PacoVu/havenondemand-android/README.md

 ## License
 Licensed under the MIT License.

-IODClient library uses the Apache httpmime-4.3.2 and httpcore-4.3.2 libraries.
+HODClient library uses the Apache httpmime-4.3.2 and httpcore-4.3.2 libraries.
 For your convenience, the library project included the httpmime-4.3.2.jar and httpcore-4.3.jar files.
 The dependent components are licensed under the Apache License 2.0.
 Please see the files called LICENSE.txt and NOTICE.txt for more information.